zeratulhx/INDEL-Prioritization-Pipeline/README.md

 ## How long will it take and what is the output?
 ################################################################################

 - The processing time is machine-dependent.
 In tests with no resource allocation, it took approximately 12 minutes to process 200 files.
+(Configuration options to be added).
 - The pipeline generates a `results_summary.pdf` file (additional output formats, such as command-line information or text files, will be added in the future).